Programming team: Chief programmer team

 A chief programmer team will usually contain three-person teams consisting of a chief programmer, senior level programmer, and a program librarian.
 Additional programmers and analysts are added to the team when necessary.
 The weaknesses of this structure include a lack of communication across team members, task cooperation, and complex task completion.
 The chief programmer team works best for tasks that are simpler and straightforward since the flow of information in the team is limited.
 Individuals that work in this team structure typically report lower work morale.

 Shared workstation teams

 Pair programming

 A development technique where two programmers work together at one workstation.

 Mob programming

 A software development approach where the whole team works on the same thing, at the same time, in the same space, and at the same computer.

-Programming Models
+Programming models

 Programming models allow software development teams to develop, deploy, and test projects using these different methodologies.

+Throughout both of these programming models, team members typically participate in daily 5 - 15 minute stand-ups.
+Traditionally, each member of the team will stand up and state what they have worked on since the previous stand-up, what they intend to work on until the next stand-up, and whether or not there is anything preventing them from making progress, often known as a "blocker".